-Applying to health professions schools is a lengthy, detail-oriented process: the HPA preapplication process begins in the fall semester two years before you hope to start professional school.
+Applying to health professions schools is a lengthy, detail-oriented process: the HPA preapplication process is introduced through a fall semester information session two years before you hope to start professional school.

 One of HPA's main goals is to guide students and alumni through the processes of deciding when to apply, completing the application in a timely and comprehensive manner, and navigating the admissions cycle.
 This includes writing a committee letter of recommendation on behalf of each applicant.

 When to Apply

 If applying to begin health professional school directly after graduation, the preapplication preparation begins in the fall of junior year.
 Over 75% of Princeton applicants in recent years have taken one or more "glide years" between undergraduate and health professions school.
 Throughout the year, potential applicants should think carefully about when to apply.

 - Medical and dental school applicants who qualify for the committee letter of recommendation should follow the Application Timeline below.